 A few of the specific benefits of the CRM sales process include:

-Win More Quality Sales Opportunities
+Winning More Quality Sales Opportunities

-Improve Customer Relationships
+Improving Customer Relationships

-Measure the Effectiveness of Sales Activities
+Measuring the Effectiveness of Sales Activities

 Customer Relationship Management Costs